Facu’s cord blood stem cells help treat his cerebral palsy

 Facundo (known as Facu by his family) was born in 2013 with hypoxia, which caused cerebral palsy.
 His mother, Mariana, hoped that her son’s banked cord blood could be used to improve his quality of life so when Facu was two years old, she attended a conference about the latest advancements in stem cell research.
 It was here that she discovered how cord blood stem cells could be used to treat cerebral palsy.

-After enquiring with her son’s stem cell bank, Mariana was referred to Duke University who enrolled Facu onto a study led by Joanne Kurtzberg into treating cerebral palsy in children.
-Nice doctors participated in Facu’s transfusion using his own cord blood stem cells, and it wasn’t long before Mariana noticed improvements in her son.
+After enquiring with her son’s stem cell bank, Mariana was referred to Duke University who enrolled Facu into a study led by Dr Joanne Kurtzberg into treating cerebral palsy in children.
+Doctors participated in Facu’s transfusion using his own cord blood stem cells, and it wasn’t long before Mariana noticed improvements in her son.

 It was very helpful for his immune system, and great improvements were seen in his attention and cognitive functioning.
 We still have to work hard on his motor skills, but it is not impossible.
 The improvements in his immune system were impressive.

 Following the results of Facu’s stem cell transplant and improvements in his immune system and cognitive function, Mariana urged other parents to also consider private cord blood banking for their child’s future: